Skip to content

 3. Eliminate friction.
 Reduce the activation energy required to begin high-leverage work.
 Environment design (dedicated workspace, phone out of sight, scheduled blocks) outperforms willpower.

-AI Amplifies Your Depth
+AI Amplifies Depth

-You have already noticed this: AI changes the leverage available during action phases.
+AI changes the leverage available during action phases.

 • GitHub Copilot.
 Developers using Copilot complete tasks 55% faster, according to GitHub's own research.
 More importantly, they report lower cognitive load and higher satisfaction.